Dark Fermions in Fluctuating Valence Insulators: Concluding Remarks and Summary

-{\it Summary}: The results in this paper come from the identity $P = \pm {\overline{t}}$ discovered in this paper from the solution of a model of strong correlations with more than one orbital at a site and ${\mathcal I}$ and ${\mathcal C}$ breaking with the product preserved \cite{Ryu_2010}.
-A pair of set of the resulting fermions are equal linear combinations of particles and holes with the same spin and opposite momentum at all momenta.
-The gap-less fermions with dispersion characterized by a high velocity do not respond electro-magnetically but respond in probes of their free-energy.
-The other pair are excitations with gaps with normal characteristics as in insulators.
-The results bear detailed comparison with experiments and have several predictions.
-Interesting questions remain on what other classes of models and their symmetries lead to the dark states and fractionalization of fermions discovered here quite so simply and systematically.

-{\it Acknowledgements}: Thanks are due to Lu Li, John Singleton and Suchitra Sebastian for discussion of their experimental data, and the former two for suggestions on the manuscript.
-I also wish to thank Rahul Nandkishore for introducing me to Ref. \cite{Ryu_2010}, and James Analytis, Robert Birgeneau and Joel Moore for arranging my stay at Berkeley, where this work was done.
+{\it Acknowledgements}: Thanks are due to Lu Li, John Singleton and Suchitra Sebastian for discussion of their experimental data, and for suggestions on the manuscript.
+Discussions with Thierry Giamarchi and Srinivas Raghu are gratefully acknowledged. l also thank James Analytis, Robert Birgeneau and Joel Moore for arranging my stay at Berkeley, where this work was done.